wizeline/wize-docs/development/git-contributing-guidelines.md

 - You might like [fugitive](https://github.com/tpope/vim-fugitive) &mdash; it helps you follow those line-length limits (and has _lots_ of [other great features](http://vimcasts.org/episodes/fugitive-vim---a-complement-to-command-line-git/), too)
 - If you use fugitive, you might as well get it via [Janus](https://github.com/carlhuda/janus), along with all the goodies it brings.

+For more information about commit messages, read [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

 ## Pull Requests